roeegro/SwimFix/README.md

 > **Note:** We have also experienced with another Pose Estimation library called [OpenPose-Plus](https://github.com/tensorlayer/openpose-plus) but as for now we do not recommend it since our inference module is built upon [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) which is used side-by-side with the above  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.
 ## Results
-In this section we will showcase some of our results
+In this section we will showcase some of our results.
 ## Useful Links
 https://github.com/h2non/filetype.py/issues/17
 https://linuxize.com/post/how-to-install-ffmpeg-on-ubuntu-18-04/
 https://github.com/facebook/prophet/issues/418
 https://stackoverflow.com/questions/59711301/install-pyqt5-5-14-1-on-linux
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzNTQ4MjMwNiwxNTAwMzQyOTc4LC0zOT
+eyJoaXN0b3J5IjpbMTY5NDI1MzQxOSwxOTM1NDgyMzA2LDE1MD
-AzNzQ3ODMsMTIzODg1NjEwNF19
+AzNDI5NzgsLTM5MDM3NDc4MywxMjM4ODU2MTA0XX0=
 -->